Jacob Schimetz 3rd year grad student GoogleScholar

 Research scientist

 Joelie graduated with a B.S. in Environmental Sciences from the University of Wisconsin-Madison in 2023.
-She started her PhD in Microbiology in 2024 and is studying the distribution and physiology of Archaea in situ across various environments, with a focus on metabolic mechanisms.
+She started her PhD in Microbiology in 2024 and is studying the distribution and physiology of methanogenic archaea in situ across various environments, with a focus on metabolic mechanisms.
 She is interested in determining how microbial communities change between habitats and what these changes mean for the ecosystems of study.
+Joelie is a NSF NRT trainee (2024-2026).
+In 2025 she received an NSF ERFP award (2026-2029).

 Associate Professor, Department of Chemistry and Biochemistry

-Affiliated Faculty with the Department of Microbiology and Cell Biology, the Center for Biofilm Engineering, and the Montana Nanotechnology Facility.
+Affiliated Faculty, Department of Microbiology and Cell Biology, Center for Biofilm Engineering, and Montana Nanotechnology Facility.

 A first generation college student, Roland earned his M.Sc.
 (2006) and Ph.D.
 (2011) in microbial ecology in the lab of Michael Wagner at the University of Vienna (Austria).
 From 2011-2016, he was a postdoc with Victoria Orphan at Caltech.
 In Nov.
 2016 he joined MSU's Department of Chemistry and Biochemistry as Assistant Professor.
 He received tenure in May 2023.
+Since July 2025 Roland is the Director of MSU's Thermal Biology Institute.
 Since 2017, Roland has raised $6.3M in funding for his lab from NASA, NIH, DOE, NSF, and the Simons and Betty Moore Foundations, and helped to raise $18.5M in total.
 In 2017, he was named a NASA Early Career Fellow.
-He is a member of the Steering Committee of NASA's Network for Life Detection (NFold) and the User Executive Committee of the Department of Energy's Joint Genome Institute.
-He is an editorial board member of the journal Environmental Microbiology.
+He is a member of the Steering Committee of NASA's Network for Life Detection (NFold), and is a member of the editorial boards of the The ISME Journal and Environmental Microbiology.

 email: rolandhatzenpichler (at) gmail.com ORCID profile GoogleScholar profile